 I’m a research scholar at the Sanford School of Public Policy here at Duke University.
-Sanford has been my home since I retired from the U.S. Foreign Service in 2010, and it has given me a chance to think more deeply about the issues I worked for 28 years in postings as diverse as Jakarta, Brussels and Bamako.
+Sanford has been my home since I retired from the US Foreign Service in 2010, and it has given me a chance to think more deeply about the issues I worked for nearly three decades in diplomatic postings as diverse as Jakarta, Indonesia; Brussels, Belgium; and Bamako, Mali.

-Before joining the Foreign Service, I was a reporter for three U.S. newspapers, including the Charlotte Observer, for which I was the Raleigh and later the Washington correspondent.
-I have gotten back to my journalistic roots in recent years by writing op-eds for various publications, mainly on borders, energy and immigration.
-Starting this academic year, I have stepped out of the classroom to spend more time writing and researching these topics as a research scholar in the Sanford School.
+I joined the Foreign Service after a career in journalism.
+I was a reporter for three U.S. newspapers, beginning at the Pacific Daily News on Guam, where I first learned about the Yokoi saga, and ending at the Charlotte Observer, for which I was the Raleigh and later the Washington correspondent.
+I have gotten back to my journalistic roots in recent years by writing op-eds for publications like the New York Times, Washington Post, and Wall Street Journal.

 I graduated from Cornell University in Ithaca, N.Y., and hold a master’s degree in National Security Strategy from the National War College in Washington, D.C.
 I served in the Peace Corps in Zaire after college, and picked up a few foreign languages over the years, including French, Indonesian, Dutch and Spanish.
-All but French are badly rusted.
-I got to teach two semesters at Duke’s new campus in Kunshan, China, a country where energy, border and security issues are just as touchy as they are currently in the U.S.
+I got to teach two semesters at Duke’s campus in Kunshan, China, a country where energy, border and security issues are just as touchy as they are currently in the U.S.